Nashville private school shooting suspect had maps of building and scouted possible second attack location, police say

 Hale, armed with three firearms, entered the Covenant School by shooting through a side door, Metro Nashville Police Chief John Drake said at a news conference.

+Authorities say the attack unfolded over about 14 minutes.
+The first call about the shooting came in at 10:13 a.m. and the shooter was dead at 10:27 a.m., police spokesperson Don Aaron said.
+As a private school operated by a church, there was no school resource officer assigned by the city to guard the school, he said.

 Hale fired multiple shots on the first and second floors of the school, police said.
-A five-member team of police officers heard the gunfire, went to the second floor and fatally shot the suspect, police spokesperson Don Aaron said earlier Monday.
+A five-member team of police officers heard the gunfire, went to the second floor and fatally shot the suspect, Aaron said.

-The first call about the shooting came in at 10:13 a.m. and the shooter was dead 14 minutes later, Aaron said.
+Investigators also found the shooter may have looked at targeting another location, Drake said, but gave up on the idea after doing a "threat assessment" because the site had "too much security."
+The location was in Nashville, he said.

+Police have referred to Hale as the "female shooter" and at an evening press conference added that Hale was transgender.
+When asked for clarification, a spokesperson told CNN Hale used "male pronouns" on a social media profile.

 The victims include 9-year-old students and top school official